ShengHuaWu/Vapor3Series/Authentication/README.md

 More specifically, we implemented our `User` model to store data into a SQLite database and our `UsersController` to handle interactions from a client.
 Although our server has many great features already, it also has one problem: anyone can create new users and delete them.
 In other words, there is no authentication on the endpoints to ensure that only known users can manipulate the database.
-In this article, I am going to demonstrate how to store passwords and authenticated users, and how to protect our endpoints with HTTP basic and token authentications.
+In this article, I am going to demonstrate how to store passwords and authenticated users, and how to protect our endpoints with HTTP basic and bearer token authentications.

 Please notice that this article will base on [the previous implementation](../CRUDControllers).